 In 1836, the U.S. Navy established patrols on Biscayne Bay to prevent trading between the Seminole and traders from Cuba or the West Indies.
-That summer Lieutenant L.M.
-Powell landed at the mouth of the Miami River to build a fort that was comprised of blockhouses and other structures to house his troops.
+That summer, Lieutenant L.M.
+Powell landed at the mouth of the Miami River to build a fort comprised of blockhouses and other structures to house his troops.
 The post was named in honor of Commodore Alexander James Dallas, who was then in command of the United States naval forces in the West Indies.

 In 1891, Julia Tuttle bought the property.
-Shortly after her death in 1898, her son Harry leased the property to a group that ran it as “The Seminole Club” – a gambling establishment.
+Shortly after she died in 1898, her son Harry leased the property to a group that ran it as “The Seminole Club” – a gambling establishment.
 In 1904, Tuttle’s son renovated the longhouse, adding a porch and center gable.
-The building remained on the site as the only remnant of the fort until 1925 when an apartment building was slated to be built at the site.
+The building remained on the site as the only remnant of the fort until 1925, when an apartment building was slated to be built at the site.
 The coquina stone building was then disassembled in sections and moved to Lummus Park on the north side of the Miami River at Northwest River Drive and North Third Street.

 The building served for many years as the headquarters of the Daughters of the American Revolution.
 Today, it sits in Lummus Park at 404 NW 3rd Street in Miami.